ModFest/qdwarp/README.md

-"A really simple warps mod for servers, originally created for (but not during) ModFest: Singularity.
+Really simple warps mod for servers, originally created for (but not during) ModFest: Singularity.
 Warps are stored in an easily readable and editable `warps.ini` file inside the world save.

 ## Commands